A commitment to learning and participation

 To discuss the feasibility and cost of bringing a bus to your school (within an approximate 20 mile radius from the museum) and the possibility of providing rides for the children, please make an enquiry with our Education Trustee here.
 Please note that being historic vehicles, our buses are not fitted with seat-belts.

 The Museum can also bring a bus to schools to assist with their re-enactment events.
 For example, we have worked recently on a WW2 Blitz evacuation of children from the Beatrix Potter School in London in association with Wandsworth Museum.

 To discuss the feasibility and cost of bringing a bus to support your re-enactment event, please make an enquiry with our Education Trustee here.
 Please note that being historic vehicles, our buses are not fitted with seat-belts.

 SUPPORT FOR TERTIARY EDUCATION

-To make a preliminary enquiry about such a partnership, please contact us here.
+To make a preliminary enquiry, please contact us here.